DevendraKumar-JAJ/LearnNodeJS/README.md

 - Handling requests and responses
 - Error handling

-## MongoDB 🍃
-In this section, I've learned about MongoDB, including:

-- Connecting to a MongoDB database
-- Creating, reading, updating, and deleting documents
-- Using Mongoose to interact with MongoDB

-## MySQL 🗄
-In this section, I've covered MySQL, including:

-- Connecting to a MySQL database
-- Creating, reading, updating, and deleting data
-- Using SQL queries to interact with MySQL

 ## REST API 📱
 In this section, I've built a RESTful API using Node.js and Express.js, including: